26Tanjiro/DSA-MIdterm-Exam/README.md

 ```
 cd my-app
 ```
-Make sure you use the same project name `my-app.
+Make sure you use the same project name `my-app`.

 **Step 3: Explore Project Structure**
 ----------